bernardocecchetto/bernardocecchetto/README.md

 🔭 I’m currently working on a framework to automatize image quality control test in mammography's equipments using deep learning and image processing techniques

-👨‍💻 All of my projects are available at sebasgarcia08.github.io/#/projects

 💬 Ask me about AI, Deep learning, Medical Physics...

 📫 How to reach me: cecchetto.bernardo@gmail.com